The Crisis Management Plan

 While all organizations intend to create the best possible customer experiences, occasionally something real or perceived happens that produces just the opposite effect: a crisis.
 Every brand will experience a crisis at one time or another.
 The hallmark of a strong brand is how well it handles those crises.

-The crisis could come as a result of something the company does (such as Exxon Valdez) or something that is foisted upon it (rumors that McDonalds hamburgers are made of worms).
+The crisis could come as a result of something the company does such as the Exxon Valdez oil spill, the Volkswagen scandal or something that is foisted upon it (rumors that McDonalds hamburgers are made of worms).
 But, when a crisis occurs, it is time to enact a well-rehearsed crisis management plan.

 So, think about a crisis management now (hopefully, long before any actual crisis), and begin with the following considerations: